pi8878/ai-resume-architect/README.md

 Compares the two and highlights missing keywords in the resume.

-Displays results in a clean, interactive UI using Streamlit.
+Displays results in a clean, interactive UI.